jgomer2001/testing/user-scim.md

 In the JSON response, your new added attribute will appear.

 You can learn more about SCIM Schema and the extension model by reading [RFC 7643](https://tools.ietf.org/html/rfc7643).
-You can also refer to the following unit tests in SCIM-Client project for code examples in which custom attributes are involved:
+Also refer to the following unit tests in SCIM-Client project for code examples in which custom attributes are involved:

 * [User Extensions Object Test](https://github.com/GluuFederation/SCIM-Client/blob/version_3.0.2/src/test/java/gluu/scim2/client/UserExtensionsObjectTest.java)
 * [User Extensions JSON Test](https://github.com/GluuFederation/SCIM-Client/blob/version_3.0.2/src/test/java/gluu/scim2/client/UserExtensionsJsonTest.java)